 Creating a digital marketing strategy for your business can feel like an overwhelming process, especially since there are so many strategies and techniques being used today.
 Social media marketing is a great place to start, considering social networking is one of the top online activities in the United States.
-In fact, the average American spends 37 minutes per day on social media.
-You can easily put your brand in front of potential customers by dedicating some time on these networks everyday.
+In fact, the average American spends up to 2 hours per day on social media.
+You can easily put your brand in front of potential customers by dedicating some time to these networks every day.

 Now it’s time to start posting content.
-Find a voice that suits your company and focus in on what you think your customers will respond to.
+Find a voice that suits your company and focus on what you think your customers will respond to.
 Try to stray away from only posting blogs.
-Focus on more relevant content which holds value to your audience.
+Focus on more relevant content that holds value to your audience.

 Stick to the 80/20 rule.
 When following this model, 80% of your content should be fun or informative while 20% should be related to sales or products.

 It’s also important to reply to comments and engage with your audience.
 By doing so, you are humanizing your brand which will bring even more engagement to your page.

 You can measure your results by identifying the goals of your social media campaign.
 Ask yourself a few more questions:

 - Am I trying to create a buzz around a new launch?

 - Am I using social media to build engagements & relationships?

 - Do I consider engagement an increase in followers, a greater number of social mentions, or some other metric?

 Without have a goal in mind, it will be nearly impossible to measure any type of result.
 A majority of social media platforms offer analytics tools but are not offered in real-time and are not always the most accurate.
 It is best to use a 3rd party tool and be sure to set aside some time to review the data you’ve captured.
 Once you can see what is working for you and what is not, you can adjust your social media strategy.